royourboat/ovino/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://ovino.onrender.com/) -->

-OVINO is a project born from my desire to explore wine affordably.

 The 'wine landscape' is quite overwhelming and intimidating for a novice like me.
-In Ontario Canada,

-Alcohol is sold and distributed throughout the Canadian province of Ontario by a government organization called the LCBO (Liquor Control Board of Ontario).
+There are plenty of apps that can help you learn about a given bottle of wine.
+But, there are too many bottles to search from!
+An extra challenge for myself is that alcohol is sold and distributed by our provincial government through their organization called the LCBO (Liquor Control Board of Ontario).
+Since they have a near-complete monopoly on the alcohol market, it is not clear whether prices are set fairly.

-Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`
+OVINO is a project born from my desire to explore good wine in the city of Toronto (and the entire province of Ontario) without breaking the bank.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>